dshadowwolf/config-general/README.md

 time - it is not completely tested and has at least one known bug that is being worked on at this time.

+The code is mostly complete and functional, but I have not completely converted the unit-tests used to test the Perl module and there are some known issues with the current code.
+One of those is dealing with quoted strings as tag-identifiers and values in key-value pairs.
+That should be resolved tomorrow, but at this time I do not have a solid idea of how to solve the problems surrounding it, as I need to replace the quotes on, at least, the key-value pairs when writing the file out if the save_value() method of the system is called.

 To run the tests:
 make sure tap is installed (ie: npm install tap)
 run: